Shared

 costs

-It’s important to understand the costs when you buy a shared ownership home, both one-off upfront costs and your monthly costs.
+It’s important to understand the costs when you buy a shared ownership home, both one-off upfront costs and your monthly costs

 Monthly costs